Kamony/stress-in-workplace/src/pages/members/zuzana-birknerová.md

 **G﻿rants**

-I﻿ have beenthe principal (6), deputy investigator (5), and a successful team member (5) of the domestic scientific grant projects.
+I﻿ have been the principal (6), deputy investigator (5), and a successful team member (5) of the domestic scientific grant projects.